United Way hotline offers veterans local help no matter where they live

 “However, there are certainly communities in the U.S. where homelessness among veterans is particularly high, like Broward County [Fla.], and in those cases I would say the veterans’ needs outpace civilians,” Krausman said.

-In San Antonio, they look at what is in high demand for veterans and try to work with nonprofits to better meet these needs — such as rent assistance.
+Meeting the needs In San Antonio, they look at what is in high demand for veterans and try to work with nonprofits to better meet these needs — such as rent assistance.
 The Salvation Army San Antonio Area Command recently began to offer veterans rent and utility assistance because of this identified gap.

 Hector Garza, lead case manager and specialist for the Salvation Army’s social services department, said he receives about 20 voicemails a day from veterans.
 Sometimes he can “hit a home run” and help a veteran.
 For example, a young veteran behind in rent and utilities was depressed because the mother of his children had recently left with them.